1l4e/Mangasi/README.md

 Thank you to the Next.js, PostgreSQL, and Prisma communities for providing the tools and resources necessary to build this Manga Reader App.
 Happy reading! 📚📖

+# Features
+- Collections : Save Manga in collection, will send notification when new chapter is release.
+Working on process.
+- Bookmark : Bookmark will save chapter to the manga in collection.
+Need improvement
+- Source : Source to view manga list. only Admin role can Add/Edit source. the JSON still hard to create new source.
+- Manga : Read manga from source, Click on the screen will open the UI to view chapter, go to next/prev chapter, save chapter to collections to read later. change how the images display...

 # TO DO NEXT

 [X] - Scrolling